 We have found that the method of using wet paper towels to germinate seeds can be detrimental to the overall health of the resulting plant.
 This method reduces the natural stress experienced by the seed while opening underground.
 Coping with the weight and displacement of the topsoil causes the plant to grow stronger and more robust.
 We advise you to follow this alternative method which cultivates a healthier plant:

 - Place your seeds in a cup of lukewarm water overnight.
 Within 1-2 days, they should sink to the bottom.
 If they don’t sink within 4 days, they probably are not going to germinate.

-- Remove the floating seeds and set aside for planting.
+- Remove the floating seeds and discard.
+Put aside the remaining seeds for planting.

 - Prepare your plugs or media tray by pre soaking in water, taking care not to oversaturate.
 They should not drip water when lifted.
 Err on the side of too little rather than too much water.

 - Use a 1/8” diameter rod or poker to create a hole 1/2” deep in the media.

 - Place the seed into the hole and cover loosely with additional media.

 - Place your seeded tray(s) 18-20” below your light (100-250w light reference distance).
 The light should be on for 18 hours and off for 6 hours.
 Your room temperature should be between 67º-77ºF and the humidity should be 55%-70%.